 When a business suffers from a fire, flood or any other insured event, the immediate results can be disastrous.
 If you had to submit an insurance claim, would you know what to expect from your insurer?
 Or know what other help is available?

 Public Loss Adjusters have produced this helpful guide to manage your commercial insurance claim.
-If you are unfortunate enough to be in this situation, we can help by managing the complicated insurance claim on your behalf.
+If you’re unfortunate enough to be in this situation, we can help.
+Public Loss Adjusters can manage the insurance claim on your behalf.

 Always Plan Ahead in Case The Worst Happens

-Most insurance companies will email your insurance policy to you or provide an online portal where you can log in for quick access.
+Most insurance companies will email your insurance policy over to you.
+They will also provide an online portal where you can log in for quick access.
 If this is the case, make sure you save the email that links to this portal.
 This will prove invaluable during the insurance claims process.
 Access to these files will allow your appointed loss adjuster to cover all of your insurance entitlements within your policy.

 Make sure you know all the important contact numbers for your insurance company just in case you have to submit a claim.
 You may also want to keep a record of any out-of-hours contact numbers as well.
 The best way to do this is by storing them on your mobile phone.